Punkweb/punkweb-ngx/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Run in Electron

+Run `npm run electron` to build and run the project as an Electron app.

 ## Running unit tests